A proposal to probe quantum non-locality of Majorana fermions in tunneling experiments

-An important example of the inequivalence of $P_c(\tau)$ and $G_R(\tau;ab)$ is a non-topological superconductor with a complex fermion zero mode at each end (such a system could arise because we have an even number of weakly coupled Majorana fermions at each end).
+An important example of the inequivalence of $P_c(\tau)$ and $G^R(\tau;ab)$ is a non-topological superconductor with Andreev zero mode at each end.
 The quantum state is characterized by the occupancy $n_a,n_b$ of the two conventional zero energy end modes.
 We can easily have $P_c \neq 0$ in this non-topological setup.
 Suppose the initial state is $g_1\equiv(n_a=n_b=0)$, then the sum for $P_{c}$ in Eq.~\ref{eq:P} would have a non-zero contribution from $g_2\equiv (n_a=n_b=1)$.
 The tunneling of an electron from the lead into the zero-mode at $a$ changes the occupation from $n_a=0$ to $n_a=1$.
 On the other hand, the electron required to change the occupation of the state $b$ from $n_b=0$ to $n_b=1$ comes from breaking of a Cooper pair.
 The other electron from the broken Cooper pair is emitted into the lead in the vicinity near $b$.
 Note that the process conserves the number of electrons within the system and cannot be eliminated even by the introduction of a finite charging energy \cite{fu}.
-Therefore in order to clearly distinguish this case from the process of Majorana-assisted electron tunneling (that also returns a non-zero $P_c$), we require $G_R(\tau;ab)$ given in Eq.~\ref{eq:A} itself to be non-zero.
+Therefore in order to clearly distinguish this case from the process of Majorana-assisted electron tunneling (that also returns a non-zero $P_c$), we require $G^R(\tau;ab)$ given in Eq.~\ref{eq:A} itself to be non-zero.